BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 So now you probably want to play with Bitcoin!

 But wait, your Bitcoin daemon is probably still downloading blocks.
-This alias, from your .bash configuration will tell you how things are going:
+This alias, from your .bash configuration will tell you which blocks have been downloaded:
 ```
 $ btcblock
 ```
-0.15.1 is quite fast to download blocks, but it might still take an hour to download the unpruned testnet.
+0.18.0 is quite fast to download blocks, but it might still take an hour to download the unpruned testnet.
 It might be time for a few more espressos.

 > :link: **TESTNET vs MAINNET:** An unpruned mainnet will take hours longer.